lkoepsel/AVR_C/README.md

 ### Code Size (LIBRARY)
 In some situations, its advantageous **to not use** the AVR_C library (*/Library*), to reduce code size.
 You can change this using the Makefile.

-* The default is to use the AVR_C libary, which is *LIBRARY =*.
+* The default is to use the AVR_C library, which is *LIBRARY =*.
 This is required for the majority of all examples.

 * To compile to a small code size, use *LIBRARY = no_lib*.
 This will force the compiler to only use the code in the main.c, other files in the folder and the standard *avr-libc* code.
 Examples of doing this are in the example, *blink_avr*, where the code is reduced to roughly 188 bytes from over 1300 bytes.